Free Massachusetts Public Record Searches (Access Databases)

 Court records, such as dockets, are accessible online through the Massachusetts State Government Trial Court Electronic Access website.
 This website can also be used to gain access to vital records maintained by the Registry of Vital Records including birth, marriage, and death certificates in addition to land court records.

-Massachusetts law allows two types of public criminal records searches: name-based or fingerprint search, typically referred to as a CORI (Criminal Offender Record Information) search.
+Massachusetts law allows two types of public criminal records searches: name-based or fingerprint search typically referred to as a CORI (Criminal Offender Record Information) search.

 Each search can yield information about the individual that can be useful when determining employment or housing in certain circumstances (for example, sex offenders can be denied housing within close proximity to schools or other prohibited locations).

 The amount of information differs based on the type of search conducted.
-Unless they are sealed court records (such as juvenile records) all court records are public.
+Unless they are sealed court records (such as juvenile records), all court records are public.
 A CORI search is the official way to find out if someone has a criminal record.

-As its title implies, a name-based search uses the individual’s first and last name to see if any matches are returned on a criminal record check.
 The information contained in the name-based search depends on the level and nature of the inquiry.
 For example, in certain highly limited circumstances, a CORI search will return juvenile criminal records; however, for most inquiries, juvenile records are not accessible.

 When juvenile records are released in a CORI search, it is to select court officers, not the general public.
-For public records standard access, CORI name searches will return information such as convictions for murder, sex offenses, misdemeanors convictions entered less than five years prior to the CORI request, and felony convictions entered less than 10 years prior to the CORI request, and any pending offenses.4
+For Massachusetts public records standard access, CORI name searches will return information such as convictions for murder, sex offenses, misdemeanors convictions entered less than five years prior to the CORI request, and felony convictions entered less than 10 years prior to the CORI request, and any pending offenses.4

 A fingerprint-based CORI is used for certain professions that require a more intensive background check.
 These professions include but are not limited to social workers, K-12 educators, childcare workers, and certain healthcare providers.
 This background check includes the following information:

-1. results for all adult convictions in Massachusetts or another state
+1. Results for all adult convictions in Massachusetts or another state.

-2. all in and out of state non-convictions (charges that were dismissed or returned not guilty verdicts in court)
+2. All in and out-of-state non-convictions (charges that were dismissed or returned not-guilty verdicts in court).

-3. if a person has pending criminal charges
+3. If a person has pending criminal charges.

 Both types of CORI can help potential employers make staffing decisions that will protect the public interest.

-Anyone can file a CORI request in Massachusetts.
-Persons with a Massachusetts driver’s license or state-issued identification can use the online portal to access the CORI request form.
 Personal CORI requests require payment of a $25 fee, and open access requests carry a $50 fee.
-For those who do not possess a Massachusetts driver’s license or state-issued identification, requests must be submitted by mail to the address below.
+For those who do not possess a Massachusetts driver’s license or state-issued identification, requests must be submitted by mail to the address below:

-The Commonwealth Of Massachusetts Executive Office Of Public Safety & Security – Department of Criminal Justice Information Services
+Executive Office Of Public Safety & Security –

 200 Arlington Street, Suite 2200